Institutional Scholarship Listing

 Lesley J. Henderson Nursing Scholarship

-Established by former nursing instructor, Lesley J. Henderson and her husband, Ed Henderson, to help students in a profession that was near and dear to her heart.
-The $1,000 scholarship is for one year, and applicants must be second-year nursing program students, enrolled full-time.
+Established by former nursing instructor, Lesley J. Henderson, and her husband, Ed Henderson, to help students in a profession that was near and dear to her heart.
+The $1,000 scholarship is for one academic year, and applicants must be second-year nursing students enrolled full-time with a GPA of 3.0 or greater.

-To apply for scholarships please click here: APPLY TODAY
+To apply for GHC Foundation institutional scholarships click: APPLY TODAY